guorbit/utilities/README.md

 For installing the utilities repo as a package use the following commands in the terminal:
-Note: you need to have a working ssh key to access github from your current machine.
+Note: you need to have a working ssh key to access github from your current machine. you need to have wheel installed.

 ```
-pip install git+ssh://git@github.com:guorbit/utilities.git
+python setup.py bdist_wheel sdist

 ```

-Alternatively the following command can be used to install a git repo AFTER cloning it:
+After build run the following command to install, the built package.
-Note: the path below has to be modified to point to the package directory.
 ```
-pip install git+file:///path/to/your/package#egg=package-name
+pip install .

 ```